Understanding Hindley–Milner

 How this looks in practice?

-The easiest way to implement a type system is to require type annotations, and then verify that incosistencies don't exist.
-The other easiest way to implement a type system it's to make the language sytanx directed.
-Meaning and integer literal always going to be an integer, unless stated otherwise.
+The easiest way to implement a type system is to require type annotations, and then verify that inconsistencies don't exist.
+The other easiest way to implement a type system it's to make the language syntax directed.
+Syntax directed means that the type of any expressions can be derived just by looking a it.
+This requires less type annotations, but some expressions will still need them.
+For example:

 list = []